BkrBkr/AuthCaptchaForJoomla/README.md

 1. [Configure and enable a captcha-plugin in Joomla (e.g. recaptcha)](https://docs.joomla.org/J3.x:Google_ReCaptcha)
 2. Install and enable this plugin.
 3. Clear Joomla cache if enabled

+## Custom Captcha position
+You can customize the position of the captcha.
+Just add the placeholder {authCaptchaPlaceholder} at desired position.
+It has to be placed within the html <form> tag of the login form.

 # Troubleshooting